Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/10-aie-dsp-lib-model-composer/README.md

 ## Stage 3: Generate the Code and Perform Emulation-AI Engine

-In this stage, you will generate the graph code of this design and perform bit-true and cycle-approximate simulations with the AI Engine Simulator.
+In this stage, you generate the graph code of this design and perform bit-true and cycle-approximate simulations with the AI Engine Simulator.

 1. Select the four AIE FIR Filters and the Frequency shifting block, and type **CTRL+G** to group them in a subsystem.
 Assign a new name: **FIRchain**.
-2. Double-click the block **Model Composer Hub** and click on the **Code Generation** tab.
+2. Double-click the block **Model Composer Hub** and select the **Code Generation** tab.
 3. Select the **FIRchain** subsystem, and set the following parameters on the **Analyze** tab:
     * Check **Collect profiling statistics and enable 'printf' for debugging**.
     * Check **Collect trace data for Vitis Analyzer, view internal signals, and latency**.
 4. Click **Analyze**.

-The Simulink design is run to generate the testbench, then the graph code is generated and compiled.
-The source code can be viewed in ``./code/ip/FIRchain/src/FIRchain.h``:
+Run the Simulink® design to generate the testbench.
+Generate and compile the graph code.
+View the source code in ``./code/ip/FIRchain/src/FIRchain.h``:

 ```C++
 #ifndef __XMC_FIRCHAIN_H__